lamdu/lamdu/doc/Language.md

 expression (`paramRecord.field`) and is sugared to a simple variable access (`field`).

-#### Relayed arguments
+#### Punned arguments

-When passing a field parameter as a field argument (i.e: both the caller and callee are multi-parameter functions) of the same field, a "relayed arguments" sugar is used.
+When passing a field parameter as a field argument (i.e: both the caller and callee are multi-parameter functions) of the same field, a "punned arguments" sugar is used.

-Instead of showing `bound: bound`, "relayed arguments" are listed non-redundantly as the last arguments after a `➾` symbol, and appears as `➾ bound`.
+Instead of showing `bound: bound`, "punned arguments" are listed non-redundantly as the last arguments after a `➾` symbol, and appears as `➾ bound`.

 This is especially useful in recursive code where some of parameters